Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 Why it happens: Progesterone starts to dip first, and with estrogen going rogue, your cycles get thrown out of sync.
 That hormonal imbalance leads to periods that can be longer, heavier, or wildly irregular.

-If your period has become a total nightmare, you are not alone.
-I share my own hormonal horror story in this blog: Heavy Bleeding in Perimenopause: My Story & How I Took Back Control.
+đ If your period has become a total nightmare, youâre not alone.
+I share my own hormonal horror story in this blog: So.
+Much.
+Blood.
+My Real-Life Fix for Heavy Bleeding in Perimenopause

 đŠ 2.
 Hot Flashes & Night Sweats (Bring a Fan, Babe)

 Youâre sitting in a meeting andâbam!âa wave of fire rises from your chest to your cheeks.
 Sound familiar?
-Hot flashes and night sweats are classic signs that your internal thermostat is in rebellion.
+Hot flashes and night sweats are classic signs that your internal thermostat is in full rebellion.

 Iâve been there.
 I used to wake up drenchedâsoaked sheets, soaked pajamasâthe whole deal.
 It was like my body hit the âsweatâ button and forgot to turn it off.
 Night after night.
 But once I started taking bioidentical progesterone, the night sweats completely stopped.
 It was a game-changer.